Quick links on this page:

 You can see the old Airbus website here.

-In 2016, James and Nick started working on mixes of all the songs the band recorded between 1987 and 2002 in James's recording studio, LA, California.
+As I mentioned before, in 2016, James and Nick started working on mixes of all the songs the band recorded between 1987 and 2002 in James's recording studio, LA, California.
 James plans to release them over the coming months/years.

 James has also been developing a new website with a much more in depth band history.